Shriya Musuku, USA/India

 Joined by Dr. Subhash Kak, Joe looks at how Hindu philosophy, cosmology, and spiritual practice could shape daily life, ethics, and meaning for future Martian settlers.

-Buddhism on Mars with Bhikkhu Vasu Bandhu
+Buddhism on Mars with Vasu Bandhu

-In this episode, Joe speaks with Bhikkhu Vasu Bandhu about Buddhism’s global roots, mindfulness, impermanence, and how Buddhist practice could help future Martians navigate isolation, stress, and life on the Red Planet.
+In this episode, Joe speaks with Vasu Bandhu about Buddhism’s global roots, mindfulness, impermanence, and how Buddhist practice could help future Martians navigate isolation, stress, and life on the Red Planet.

 Workplace Anxiety on Mars with Dr. Craig Jackson